ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/gui_user_guide/statistics.rst

 .. note::

-  It´s possible to add multiple result folders.
+  It is possible to add multiple result folders.

     * Subsequently selected folders are added to the list in the TreeView
     * Histograms will be calculated for each folder including subfolders and will be shown in a new row